TripleEmma/TripleEmma.github.io/_posts/2025-02-23-illumina-issue.md

 <figcaption style="text-align: center; margin-top: 0px;">Per base quality of R2 with all 'G' indices </figcaption>
 </figure>

 We are certain that these reads are not real (both indices are 'GGGGGGGG' and at least 100 'G' within the read), but with such good qualtiy.
 This should alarm us that <span style="color: red;">**the two-color system sequencer is not doing what it claimed.
-It can really tell whether the dark signal is a real 'G' or no signal at all!**</span>.
+It can NOT really tell whether the dark signal is a real 'G' or no signal at all!**</span>.

 <hr>
 For our purpose, even a reads is assigned to a species, we still need to assign it to a specific individual.